top of page

 As a fourth generation Revere resident, Jessica was raised in a family of civil servants.
 Public safety has always been an important focus for her.

-• Joint Committee on Economic Development and Emerging Technologies
+• Vice Chair of the Joint Committee on Economic Development and Emerging Technologies

 bottom of page